 Plastic Pop Rivets Are Ideal for Automotive

 As pop rivets have evolved, the materials used to make them have evolved as well.
 Plastic and nylon pop rivets are commonly used in automotive manufacturing because they are strong (stronger than aluminum), lightweight, and non-corrosive.
-They also are useful for joining painted surfaces because they are less likely to mar the finish.
+They are also useful for joining painted surfaces because they are less likely to mar the finish than metal rivets.

 Bay Supply offers precision plastic rivets from two manufacturers for these types of applications:

 - Marson plastic rivets are black and feature a truss head.
 They are commonly used for plastic-to-plastic, plastic-to-metal, and plastic-to-fiberglass joins and are non-corrosive and non-conductive.